yevster/weblogic-on-azure/cluster/README.md

       * Select AdminServer, admin, or any of the nodes in the cluster and click "Test Data Source".
 You must see "Test of WebLogicCafeDB on server AdminServer was successful." at the top of this pane after clicking the button.
 If you do not, put this workshop aside, troubleshoot and resolve the issue.
 Once the connection successfully tests, you may continue.

 ## Running the Application
 The next step is to get the application up and running.
-These steps assume you have already connected Eclipse to the locally running WebLogic Server.

 * Start Eclipse.
 * If you have not yet installed the Oracle WebLogic Server Tools, do so now.